jaihindkushwah/beeyond_test/README.md

 ```

 ### 6. Hosting & Deployment
-Dockerized backend and frontend served via Nginx reverse proxy which is in the **frontend** folder
+Dockerized backend and frontend served via Nginx reverse proxy, which is in the **frontend** folder

 Containers are managed via docker-compose